Skip to content

 Security headers

 There are a number of security related HTTP response headers that you can use to improve your security.
-Headers must be adapted to the site in question, and in most cases it is site owner's responsibility.
+Headers must be adapted to the site in question, and in most cases it's site owner's responsibility.
 The headers can be set either by the web server, or by a proxy like Varnish.
 You can also set headers in PHP code by making a Symfony RequestListener for the kernel.response event and adding the header to the response object headers list.

 • Strict-Transport-Security - ensures that all requests are sent over HTTPS, with no fallback to HTTP.
-All production sites should use HTTPS and this header unless they have very particular needs.
+All production sites should use HTTPS and this header unless they have particular needs.
 This header is less important during development provided that the site is on an internal, protected network.

 • X-Content-Type-Options - prevents the browser from second-guessing the mime-type of delivered content.
 This header is less important if users cannot upload content and/or you trust your editors.
-However, it is safer to use it at all times.
+However, it's safer to use it at all times.
 Make sure that the Content-Type header is also correctly set, including for the top-level document, to avoid issues with HTML documents being downloaded while they should be rendered.

 • Referrer-Policy - limits what information is sent from the previous page or site when navigating to a new page or site.
 This header has several directives for fine-tuning the referrer information.